gearglow/ReptiliaWithATwist/The List - Outtakes.md

 "_Crucio,_" Voldemort cast casually, dispassionate as Pettigrew writhed and screamed under the curse.
 "You are a pathetic excuse for a wizard, aren't you, Wormtail?"
 He added, halting the spell.

-"Yes, my lord," Pettigrew gasped, clutching the still-bleeding stump of his right hand.
+"Yes, my lord," Pettigrew gasped, clutching at his still-bleeding right arm.

 "Though I suppose this body is serviceable, and I have you to thank for it," Voldemort continued.
 "Give me your arm, Wormtail."